Python CAN Bus USB Streaming API [+Grafana-MQTT Dashboards]

 Need to set up advanced and protocol-specific communication?

 The python-can library offers a wide array of extensions, incl. for protocols like J1939, UDS, XCP, ISO-TP, CANopen and more.
-This lets you abstract away a lot of the code complexity required to work with a specific protocol - and lets you focus on quickly writing the communication required for your use case.
-With this, there are practically no limits to what you can achieve - as long as you know your way around Python.
+This lets you abstract away a lot of the code complexity required to work with a specific protocol, and lets you focus on writing the communication required for your use case.
+With this, there are practically no limits to what you can achieve, as long as you know your way around Python.
+Further, with the CANsub you can deploy advanced cross-channel logic, e.g. transmitting custom CAN frames on CAN 4 in response to certain CAN patterns on CAN 1.

 FAQ

-Yes, you can connect any number of CANmod and/or CLX000 devices in parallel.
-Each device is registered with a unique COM port, which can be referenced via the various command line tools and in your Python scripts.
-This is useful if you e.g. need to monitor multiple CAN buses in parallel, or if you e.g. need to hook up several CANmod devices for monitoring.
+Yes, you can connect any number of CANsub and/or CANmod devices in parallel.
+Each USB-connected device is registered with a unique COM port, which can be referenced via the various command line tools and in your Python scripts.
+The CANsub also supports streaming over Ethernet, which is convenient when you need to access several units across a network.
+This is useful if you e.g. need to monitor multiple CAN buses in parallel, or if you need to hook up several CANmod sensor devices for monitoring.

 We offer technical support on the basics, i.e. ensuring that you can get started with receiving/transmitting data as per our 'basic' script examples in the Python API documentation.